Bradley-Stradling/BreadCo_Elk_Stack/README.md

 ### Using the Playbooks

--See "Usage_Guides/Configuring_Ansible.md" to see the set up for ansible container on the jump box system.
+-See "https://github.com/Bradley-Stradling/BreadCo_Elk_Stack/blob/master/Usage_Guides/Configuring_Ansible.md" to see the set up for ansible container on the jump box system.
 The ansible container setup is required for setting up or deploying any of the playbooks.

--See "Usage_Guides/Configuring_DVWA_Webservers.md" to see the set-up and deployment of filebeats.
+-See "https://github.com/Bradley-Stradling/BreadCo_Elk_Stack/blob/master/Usage_Guides/Configuring_DVWA_Webservers.md" to see the set-up and deployment of the dvwa webservers.

--See "Usage_Guides/Configuring_File_Beats.md" to see the set-up and deployment of filebeats.
+-See "https://github.com/Bradley-Stradling/BreadCo_Elk_Stack/blob/master/Usage_Guides/Configuring_ELK.md" to see the set-up and deployment of of the elk server.

--See "Usage_Guides/Configuring_ELK.md" to see the set-up and deployment of filebeats.
+-See "https://github.com/Bradley-Stradling/BreadCo_Elk_Stack/blob/master/Usage_Guides/Configuring_File_Beats.md" to see the set-up and deployment of filebeats.

 -See "https://github.com/Bradley-Stradling/Linux_Deb_Servers" to see how to automate the deployment of my bash alias and scripting enviroment.